ProgSoc/Constitution/CONSTITUTION.md

 ### 5.1.
 The Executive Committee shall:

 - 5.1.1.
-Consist of a President, a Vice-President, a Secretary, a Treasurer, at least one Events Coordinator, and a Marketing Director.
+Consist of a President, a Vice-President, a Secretary, a Treasurer, at least one Events Coordinator, at least one Marketing Director, an optional Social Media Manager, zero or more Project Directors, and an optional Sponsorships Manager.

 - 5.1.2.
 Manage the affairs of the Society in accordance with this constitution and subject to the decisions of a General Meeting.